+whether a more secure town centre, tackling anti-social behaviour. or an expectation of enhanced enforcement of living standards, a safe, protected environment was a key finding.

+LEADERSHIP

-- Safe environment: whether a more secure town centre, tackling anti-social behaviour, or an expectation of enhanced enforcement of living standards, a safe, protected environment was a key finding. - Economic leadership: a clear call for the authority to refocus its energies and resources on economic leadership, overseeing a more balanced, sustainable economy that supports local opportunity.
+a clear call for the authority to refocus its energies and resources on economic leadership, overseeing a more balanced, sustainable economy that supports local opportunity.

+HOUSING OFFER

+from affordability through to effective provision for our most vulnerable residents, the local 'housing challenge' and the council's role in addressing it was a central theme.

+COMMUNITY DEVELOPMENT

+providing a broader platform of meaningful consultation that enables local residents to have a stake in council policies and decisions was a core outcome.

+BEST VALUE

-- Housing offer: from affordability through to effective provision for our most vulnerable residents, the local 'housing challenge' and the council's role in addressing it was a central theme. - Community development: providing a broader platform of meaningful consultation that enables local residents to have a stake in council policies and decisions was a core outcome. - Best value: a consistent message was for the council to be delivering quality, high performing services, positively impacting the lives of local residents with a strong social value offer.
+a consistent message was for the council to be delivering quality, high performing services, positively impacting the lives of local residents with a strong social value offer.

-The exercise provides us with a tangible understanding of which services and opportunities are of greatest importance: a clear, community-driven platform.
+The exercise provides us with a tangible understanding of which services and opportunities are of greatest importance; a clear, community-driven platform.